Domains & Subdomains Discovery Web Tool Tutorial

-!!!NOTE!!!
-There is a difference in the “Contains a word” parameter for domains and subdomains.
+Note: There is a difference in the “Exact match” parameter for domains and subdomains.

 For the subdomain, you can set every term you want, like a word, trademark, company name, and so on, it will work.

-For the search through domains, the “Contains a word” and “End with“ parameters should be set as a domain (name+TLD), for example, apple.com, due to the fact that the domain name always consists of a name and a TLD.
+For the search through domains, the “Exact match” and “End with” parameters should be set as a domain (name+TLD), for example, apple.com, due to the fact that the domain name always consists of a name and a TLD.